The Asia Foundation, Washington, D.C.

 The internship is located in Washington, D.C.

 FSI is committed to providing its opportunities to students regardless of financial constraints.
-FSI’s Global Policy Fellows are provided with a stipend to cover travel and living expenses during the summer.
-These stipends average $6,400 per student.
+FSI’s Global Policy Interns are provided with a stipend to cover travel and living expenses during the summer.
+These stipends do not exceed $6,400 per person.
 Students must submit a budget with their estimated costs along with their application.
-If you have financial constraints that you think may prevent you from participating in this program, please contact Katie Kuruc directly.
+If you have financial constraints that you think may prevent you from participating in this program, please contact FSI academic program manager Patrick Laboon directly.